BigMurph619/Murphleague-2026/README.md

 | T6 ($50) | 1st - $25, 2nd -$15, 3rd $10 |
 | Playoffs ($200) | 1st - $150, 2nd -$25, 3rd $25 |

+Additionally, the Murphleague 2026 champion will earn an engraved trophy, a bounty of Pokemon cards, 2 custom emotes from Kipoterp, a spot in the Murphverse Hall of Fame, and any additional pledges from the Murphleague community.

 ## League Points Breakdown
 The 6 tournaments will have points awarded by placement as follows: